zhitaoli/mesos/docs/quota.md

        ]
      }

-A set request is only valid for roles for which no quota is currently set.
+To update an existing quota, simply submit a request with same format with new quota information to the same endpoint.

-However if the master is configured without an explicit [role whitelist](roles.md), a set request can introduce new roles.
+Notice that if the master is configured without an explicit [role whitelist](roles.md), a set request can introduce new roles.

 In order to bypass the [capacity heuristic](#capacityHeuristic) check the